dstufft/caremad.io/content/post/distributing-a-cffi-project.md

 toolchain, CFFI, and Python itself.
 On top of that CFFI has a sort of misfeature where it will implicitly compile the generated C extension if it cannot load one.
-This is incredibly handy during iterative development but can wreck havoc on your ability to test the installation of your project as if it were being deployed.
+This is incredibly handy during iterative development but can wreak havoc on your ability to test the installation of your project as if it were being deployed.